ParthPanchal26/sceneit/README.md

-# sceneIt
+# SceneIt

-### sceneIt is movie finding website made using react, tailwind and appwrite!
+### SceneIt is movie finding website made using react, tailwind and appwrite!